cmu-phil/r-tetrad/README.md

 Please see the main.R file for a description of how to use the scripts.

 Once this code is more mature, we will make an R package from it.
+As a step in that direction, we've organized the code into package-like directories.

 We used RStudio 2023.06.1 Build 524 with R version 4.3.2 (2023-10-31) to test it on Mac aarch64.